 The FRIENDS OF EDGEWOOD organization sponsors and supports a number of activities year-round.
 All activities provide rewarding experiences for volunteers.
-Come forward and help support our beautiful Natural Preserve.
+Our volunteers are our Best Friends.
+Come forward, join us, and help support our beautiful Natural Preserve.

 Education Center Host (more info)

 Sign up for morning or afternoon host duties where you will welcome visitors to the Bill and Jean Lane Education Center at Edgewood Park.
 No experience is necessary.
 Contact Ed Center Coordinator Laurie Alexander at EdCenterCoordinator@friendsofedgewood.org.

 Wildflower Walk Docent (more info)